yozzi/startup-reloaded/README.md

 StartUp Reloaded
 ===

-Hi.
+Hurray!
 I'm a WordPress theme for developpers called `StartUp reloaded` based on [_s](http://underscores.me/).
 My goal is to speed up the process of developping a WordPress theme for developpers as well as web designers.

 I'm fully loaded with all the things you put together everytime you create a new theme: